How to Compare Electricity Prices in Melbourne

 Ask about extras or discounts

-You might find discounts for your existing plans, or see what’s available with other providers.
+Have a look at what plans are available with other providers, you might find discounts for your existing plans, or you may be eligible for a portion cashback.
 Bundling your gas and electricity usually helps you save, plus some providers actually offer extras that could help with additional bills you have.
 Make sure to ask your energy specialist about what you are eligible for.